 This committee is also the council's statutory Crime and Disorder Committee for the purpose of section 19 of the Police and Justice Act 2006.

 How are topics brought to the Committee for scrutiny?

 Issues of concern can be brought by Councillors and members of the public.

 Topics are assessed, and if appropriate, they are added to the work plan of the committee.

 The Scrutiny Committee meet in public about 10 times per year, and members of the public are very welcome to attend.
 Public speaking is permitted at the start of the meeting if it relates to an item the Committee are discussing at that meeting.

 If you would like the Scrutiny Committee to consider discussing an issue that is of concern to you, you can contact your local Ward Member or a member of the Scrutiny Committee to talk through your options.

-- Dean Barrow, Conservative
+- Brian Bailey, Conservative

 - Maddy Chapman, Conservative

 - Bruce de Saram, Conservative